TCC WORLDWIDE ONLINE CONFERENCE

 NEW EXTENDED Deadline: Tuesday, January 18, 2022, 11:59 PM, HST

 CALL FOR PROPOSALS

-TCC Hawaii invites faculty, support professionals, librarians, counselors, student affairs professionals, graduate students, administrators, and consultants interested in learning technologies to submit proposals for papers and general sessions presentations.
+TCC Hawaii invites faculty, support professionals, librarians, counselors, student affairs professionals, graduate students, administrators, and consultants interested in learning technologies and evolving practices to submit proposals for online presentations.

-TCC invites papers and general session proposals related to learning design and technologies related to a broad range of subjects including, but not limited to:
+TCC invites proposals for online presentations about learning design and technologies related to a broad range of subjects including, but not limited to:

 – Big data and learning analytics